joaopaulomoraes/7-days-of-clojure/day7/README.md

 Using `lein run` to test your development code is great and helps you save a lot of time without compiling a file.

 But there are cases where you will need to compile your program to run on other platforms that do not have Leiningen or some production code.
-To complicate the project, you can simply use the following command:
+To compilate the project, you can simply use the following command:

 ```bash
 lein uberjar